 These Raspberry Chocolate Muffins are quick and easy, made with protein-rich almond flour.
-I love how fluffy they are, while being 100% gluten-free!
+I love how fluffy they are while being 100% gluten-free!

 How to Make Raspberry Chocolate Muffins

 This is an easy 1-bowl recipe, so you’ll need only about 10 minutes to stir this together before it’s ready to bake.
-If you’ve tried this recipe before, you may have noticed it got an update, but I’ll leave the old recipe in the notes below if you miss that one.
+If you’ve tried this recipe before, you may have noticed it got an update, but I’ll leave the old recipe in the notes below if you miss it.

 I think this new version is much improved, both in taste and texture.